juhalo/handwriting-improver/README.md

 - [ ] Improve the look of the website
 - [ ] Maybe train a new, better model
 - [ ] Consider removing the edges of submitted images (box around the given letter) so that we can resize/center image better

+## Running Locally

+Below are the steps needed to take for you to run the project locally, when using Docker:

+0. Make sure you have Docker installed
+1. Make sure you have the stable internet connection to download the required libraries etc.
+2. (This may or may not be necessary depending on your operating system etc.) Start Docker Desktop or something similar
+3. Go to the same folder where this README.md is on the root folder
+4. Type "docker build -t handwriting-improver . && docker run --rm -it -p 8000:8000 handwriting-improver"
+5. Use curl commands or your browser (at [http://127.0.0.1:8000/](http://127.0.0.1:8000/)) to use the application.

+You can also create a virtual environment (with Python 3.11.6) and use the requirements.txt to download the required libraries.
+Then go to the app folder and just run "uvicorn server:app --reload".

+If you do not want to use the CPU versions of torch, torchaudio, and torchvision, then you can remove the "+cpu" part from their corresponding rows in requirements.txt.
+If you want to do that and use Docker, you may remove the "-f" flags and the links related to them since these were added because the official Python Docker Images do not have the CPU versions of the three libraries, mentioned above, natively.

 # Deployment